foundersandcoders/oauth-workshop/step1.md

-## Step 1 -- Setup a basic Web server
+## Step 1 - Set up a basic hapi server & serve 'Hello World'

 We need a server running before we can do anything.